Mon–Fri 9am–6pm

 Limited company BTL

 Many adverse credit landlords purchase via a Special Purpose Vehicle (SPV) limited company for tax efficiency.
-Several lenders on our panel offer limited company BTL products for adverse credit borrowers.
-We can introduce you to lenders who lend in both personal and SPV/limited company names.
+Several lenders on our panel offer limited company BTL products for adverse credit borrowers — assessing director credit history alongside the company profile.

 Buy-to-let FAQs